 Job-Ready Employees, Day One

-North Carolina's training partnership, NCBioImpact, delivers exactly the training you need to work in a biomanufacturing facility.
+North Carolina's training partnership, NCBioImpact, delivers exactly the training you need to work in the pharmaceutical or biomanufacturing industry.
 That’s because the companies worked with our universities and community colleges to create the courses, certificates and degree programs.

 New Degrees that Blend Science and Business